liufeng2317/ADFWI/examples/validation/marmousi2_acoustic_bv12/README.md

 - forward-modeling or inversion execution parameters.

 Notebook case definitions are written directly in each notebook.
-They do not import setup helpers from another example, backend-check script, or separate case-definition helper.
+They do not import setup helpers from another example, backend-check script, separate case-definition helper, or command-line wrapper.

 ## Outputs